-NGVi can ensure your vehicle maintenance facility that is used to maintain natural gas vehicles meets or exceeds National Fire Protection Association (NFPA) safety codes and industry standards through a maintenance facility site visit.
-Following the visit, NGVi will provide a written report detailing the modifications needed to safely accommodate vehicles with compressed natural gas fuel on-board.
+AFVi can ensure that the vehicle maintenance facility you use to maintain natural gas vehicles meets or exceeds National Fire Protection Association (NFPA) safety codes and industry standards through a maintenance facility site visit.
+Following the visit, AFVi will provide a written report detailing the modifications needed to safely accommodate vehicles with compressed natural gas fuel on-board.

-For more information about these and other services, contact Leo Thomason at 702-254-4180 or via email at info@ngvi.com.
+For more information about these and other services, contact Leo Thomason at 702-254-4180, or via email at info@afvi.com.